Home » Recipe Index » Chinese Recipes » Chinese Eggs and Green Beans (15-Minute Stir Fry)

 Photo collage of mixing the eggs and green beans.

-Turn off the heat and serve your Asian green beans with eggs while hot.
+Turn off the heat and serve your eggs and green beans stir fry while hot.
 Enjoy!

 Pro Tips

-• Don’t rush the garlic – Let the garlic turn lightly golden for that toasty, fragrant base.
-Just be careful not to burn it, you can discard the toasted garlic (it’s optional).
+• Don’t rush the garlic – Let the garlic turn lightly golden to release its aroma and subtle sweetness.
+Avoid burning it, or the dish can become bitter.

 • Wine or no wine?
-Both work! – Chinese cooking wine or dry white wine adds aroma and depth, but if you’re avoiding alcohol, a splash of water works too.
-The green beans will still be delicious.
+Both work! – Shaoxing wine or dry white wine adds extra aroma and depth, but the dish will still taste delicious without it.

 Can I use frozen green beans for this recipe?